-- The interview/investigation phase: - All possible witnesses must be asked to write a statement. - Let the witness tell you his/her story small things make big differences! - Make notes additional to Statement - (Investigate wider than what you require.
+- The interview/investigation phase: - All possible witnesses must be asked to write a statement.
+(By member or school representative) - Let the witness tell you his/her story small things make big differences! - Make notes additional to Statement - (Investigate wider than what you require.
 (More witnesses))